520luigi/PHP_Piscine/README.md

 http://g2pc1.bu.edu/~qzpeng/manual/MySQL%20Commands.htm  <--sql cheatsheet

 ### Day 06 (Object Oriented PHP)
+Did 4/6 Exercises.
+These exercises are really long.
+Each of them takes hours to do.
+They are not hard, but mostly use mathematical equations to solve like vertexes, vectors, matrices which is purely math related questions.
+Just have to convert math to code mostly and takes a dang long time.

-Use the given main_ex##.out to check the output if I compile main_##.php with my file.
+To test the exercises: Use the given main_ex##.out to check the output if I compile main_##.php with my file.
 This ensures that the opp code that I made has the same output.
 Once the output is the same, I can say that the exercise I did is correct.
-The problems are very long, might just do like 3 or 4 of them if possible.
+I included header of files, so that it should work optimally with just the top part given.